koch-tobias/master-thesis/README.md

 The website is used only for testing purposes, allowing developers to quickly test new models and receive feedback from the special department or users.
 The REST-API option is developed for production usage, allowing users to send input data as a request and to receive the identiefied car parts of the machine learning models in a json-format.

-To better understand the structure of the code the devoloped piplines to implement this processes are explained in the following briefly:
+To better understand the structure of the code, the devoloped piplines to implement these processes are explained in the following briefly:

 ### Data Preparation Pipeline
 ![Data_preparation_pipeline](images/pipelines/data_preparation_pipeline.svg)